jarlold/wifi_sharingan/README.md

 ```

 ### How I wished it worked
-For most WiFi devices, once they connect to a network they start using their actual MAC address.
-So
+Most WiFi devices not connected to a network don't use their full real MAC address in their probe requests,
-theoretically if you pretended your SSID was `AT&T WiFi` or `Starbuck's Wifi` you could get a bunch of devices
+but once they are connected they typically do.
+So theoretically if you pretended your SSID was `AT&T WiFi`
-to connect, and then manage them more specifically!
+or `Starbuck's Wifi` you could get a bunch of devices to connect, and then manage them more specifically!

 <p align="center">
   <img src="./wait_thats_illegal.jpeg"/>